 What you should bring…

-- A laptop computer.
-You can find recommended and minimum specifications for laptops at Computer Recommendations.
+- A notebook computer.
+You can find recommended and minimum specifications for notebooks at Computer Recommendations.
 There you will also find links to online stores for vendors offering discounts to Denison students including Apple, Dell, and HP.
 Tip: Denison provides Microsoft Office and antivirus/antispyware software at no charge – no need to buy those!

 - A cell phone.
 Student residence hall rooms do not have telephones so a cell phone is highly recommended.
 Many students choose smartphones for their cell phones.

 - A surge protector.
 ITS strongly recommends a surge protector to protect your electronic devices from power spikes.

 - A tablet.
 For even greater portability than a notebook offers, you may wish to consider a tablet.
 Tablets are great for reading – students typically find tablets are a welcome addition to a notebook, not a substitute for one.

 - A personal printer.
 Some students like the instant print availability and color printing capability that a personal printer offers.
 However, students also find that the cost of ink cartridges can add up.
 Please note that personal printers cannot be used wirelessly on campus as they conflict with the campus wireless network.
 If you bring a personal printer, please plan on connecting to it using a printer USB cable.
 ITS can provide one if needed.

 - A personal wireless router.
 Due to interference concerns with our service, we cannot permit students to connect personal wireless access points or routers.

 - Free Microsoft Office and select other software.
 You can download Microsoft Office, McAfee Antivirus software, and several site-licensed academic software programs via MyDenison at no charge.